openstack/cinder/doc/source/man/cinder-manage.rst

 Run without arguments to see a list of available command categories:
 ``cinder-manage``

-Categories are shell, logs, migrate, db, volume, host, service, backup, version, sm and config.
+Categories are shell, logs, migrate, db, volume, host, service, backup, version, and config.
 Detailed descriptions are below.

 You can also run with a category argument such as 'db' to see a list of all commands in that category:
 ``cinder-manage db``